jakzo/SlzMods/projects/Bonelab/HandTracking/README.md

 - Make sure hand tracking is enabled in your Quest settings
   - You should know by putting your controllers down while in the Quest menu and it switches to hands within a few seconds
 - Start the game
+- For best results make sure your settings match these defaults:
+  - Locomotion controlled by left controller (right handed mode)
+  - Movement direction is direction of head

 ## Usage